Predicting Electron-Pair Geometry and Molecular Shape

 We write the Lewis structure of NH4+ as:

-We can see that NH4+ contains four bonds from the nitrogen atom to hydrogen atoms and no lone pairs.
-We expect the four regions of high electron density to arrange themselves so that they point to the corners of a tetrahedron with the central nitrogen atom in the middle.
+With four bonds connecting the nitrogen atom to hydrogen atoms and no lone pairs, NH4+ has a specific arrangement.
+Consequently, the four regions of high electron density position themselves to point the corners of a tetrahedron, with the central nitrogen atom in the middle.
 Therefore, the electron-pair geometry of NH4+ is tetrahedral, and the molecular structure is also tetrahedral.

 The ammonium ion displays a tetrahedral electron-pair geometry as well as a tetrahedral molecular structure.